umd-lhcb/ut-hw-doc/docs/lvr/ccm_qa/ccm_qa.md

         2. If after replacing the bottom curve is not smooth, this indicates a problem with the previous master CCM and the current slave CCM
+10. Once the CCM is fully QAd, place a colored dot labelling its type on the front of the CCM, and a numbered sticker on the back of the CCM to indicate its serial number.
+    1. Once all CCMs in a roll are complete, place the CCMs back into the roll and label the roll as "XXY#", where XX denotes the CCM type (i.e. 25, 15, 12), Y denotes the pairing (A, M, S) and # denotes the serial number (001, 002, ....)